nucleic/enaml/enaml/workbench/schema.rst

 	browser) may find it useful for presenting information to the user.
 If this is provided, it must be a string.

+schema
+	An optional uri pointing to the schema to use for validating a JSON extension object.
+Since the schema will be applied to the entire Extension object, it should take into account the properties defined by the `Extensions`_ section below.
+If this is provided, it must be a string.

 Extensions
 ----------